fbpx

 The same goes if there’s an opportunity during dinner hour–especially when kids tend asleep after eating themselves tired (as ours often do).

-But, if you are thinking it will help you at the beach or your toddler prefers walking, you can skip it.
+But if you think it will help you at the beach or your toddler prefers walking, you can skip it.

 How to Check Your Stroller on the Plane

-If you are flying with a stroller, you’ll need to check it as luggage (it’s free to do this.)
+If you are flying with a stroller, you must check it as luggage (it’s free to do this).

-Whether you want to gate check it at the ticket counter or at the gate is totally up to you.
+It’s totally up to you whether you want to gate-check it at the ticket counter or at the gate.
 We usually gate-check our stroller so we can use it as we walk through the airport.
-Then, we get a special tag from the gate attendant to put on our stroller.
+Then, the gate attendant gave us a special tag to put on our stroller.

-You do need to remove everything out of your stroller and remove attachments (like cup holders) that will fall off as it gets moved on and off the plane.
+You do need to remove everything from your stroller and remove attachments (like cup holders) that will fall off as they get moved on and off the plane.

-Then, you pick up your stroller right outside the plane as you exit.
+Then, you pick up your stroller outside the plane as you exit.

 Strollers vs. Wagons

-Lots of families have collapsible wagons at home (Costco usually sells them) and I’ve been seeing them at airports more and more frequently.
+Lots of families have collapsible wagons at home (Costco usually sells them), and I’ve seen them at airports more and more frequently.

-It’s an easy way to haul kids and gear through the airport as well as if you plan on doing a lot of beach days.
+If you plan on spending a lot of time at the beach, it’s easy to haul kids and gear through the airport.
 Just make sure the wheels are sturdy enough for sand.

 If you go this route, I’d suggest contacting your airline just to make sure they count it as a free checked item (like a stroller).